Institutional Rights and Civil Liberties

 Publications

-A guide to asking for a successor guardian or guardianship restoration, modification, and removal in Texas.
-Continue reading How to Change Your Guardianship without a Lawyer
+While it is usually best to have a lawyer to help you, there are situations where changing your guardianship without a lawyer is possible.
+Learn about asking for a successor guardian or guardianship restoration, modification, and removal in Texas.
+Continue reading “Changing Your Guardianship Without a Lawyer”

 External Links

-- Consumer Rights and Services at the Texas Health and Human Services
+- Consumer Rights and Services at Texas Health and Human Services

 - Guardianship Provider Handbook from Texas Health and Human Services